-The Emilie and Frank Robinson Reading and Writing Center is available to all currently-enrolled students who need assistance with reading or writing assignments.
+The reading and writing center is available to all currently-enrolled students who need assistance with reading or writing assignments.
 Students can use the center to work on specific assignments, complete online tutorial and instructional programs, and receive assistance with research, content and format for their written work.
 Individual writing conferences are available on a drop-in, first-come, first-served basis during regular operating hours.

-The Mathematics Laboratory is available to all currently-enrolled students who need assistance with their mathematics assignments.
+The mathematics laboratory is available to all currently-enrolled students who need assistance with their mathematics assignments.
 Students can use the laboratory to work on specific assignments and to view online tutorial and instructional programs that are required for their course.
 No appointment is necessary and laboratory instructors are available to help students who drop in during regular operating hours.
 During the fall and spring terms, additional assistance is offered through group tutoring that is scheduled during the week.